 Types of incentives vary throughout the region.
-From bond issuance, lower permit-application fees, tax increment financing, new market tax and historic credits, historic tax credits and employment tax credits, there are many potential local and regional incentives for development.
-Given the current economic climate, municipalities and developers will have to work together to develop creative and unique incentive packages to move projects forward.
+From bond issuance, lower permitapplication fees, tax increment financing, new market tax credits, historic credits and employment tax credits, there are many potential local and regional incentives for development.
+Given the current economic client, municipalities and developers will have to work together to develop creative incentive packages to move projects forward.